 Polish artist Aleksander Gierymski painted In the Arbour in 1882, a scene of cheerful aristocratic leisure.
-The well-dressed ladies and gentleman at two tables outdoors under the arbour seem carefree as they converse over wine and other beverages.
+The well-dressed ladies and gentlemen at two tables outdoors under the arbour seem carefree as they converse over wine and other beverages.

 However, there is a note of instability in the foreground as a wine bottle lies on its side and a young man peers adoringly into a pond of water like a contemporary Narcissus.
 This perhaps refers to the feckless and self-obsessed nature of the upper class.